IronProjects/StateraPriceUpdater/README.md

 # StateraPriceUpdater
-Simple Price updater for statera built on python3
+Simple Price updater for statera built on python3 using coingecko api to check the price in $usd

 Requirements:
 coingecko